filecoin-project/phase2-attestations/README.md

 The participant must send copies of the three files written by `./phase2 contribute` to one of our verification servers via `rsync`.

 For, example, if the participant is the first contributor to Filecoin's Winning-PoSt mainnet circuit, they would run the following command to send their files to our server.
-The participant's SSH privagte-key must correspond to the SSH public-key that the participant provided to the ceremony coordinator.
+The participant's SSH private-key must correspond to the SSH public-key that the participant provided to the ceremony coordinator.
 In this example, the three files written by `./phase2 contribute` would be: `winning_poseidon_32gib_b288702_1_small`, `winning_poseidon_32gib_b288702_1_small.log`, and
 `winning_poseidon_32gib_b288702_1_small.contrib`.

 ```
+# If you exited the above "phase2" tmux session, reattach to it before running `rsync`.
-$ tmux attach -t phase2
+[$ tmux attach -t phase2]

 # If the rsync command fails midway through the file transfer, it can be re-run
 # without modification to resume the file transfer from the point of failure.
 $ rsync -vP --append -e "ssh -i <path to SSH private-key>" \